-Auction Antiques make it as easy as possible to buy at auction; we always advise visiting and viewing items you wish to bid on prior to the sale then, you can choose to attend the sale and bid in person or, bid online via our website or the Easylive platform.
+Auction Antiques make it as easy as possible to buy at auction; we always advise visiting and viewing items you wish to bid on prior to the sale then, you can choose to attend the sale and bid in person or, bid online via Easylive or The Saleroom.

 The ‘hammer price’ or winning bid is a contract to buy the item at that price plus any associated fees.
 All lots carry a buyer’s premium in addition to the hammer price and certain lots may additionally have Artists’ Resale Rights or VAT on the hammer price, both will be clearly marked in the catalogue, if applicable, and are further explained below.